Keep the Information Flowing

 FIGHT BACK: Get written estimates of repair costs, make notes of what you’ve paid and ask for and keep receipts.
 Pay by check or credit card so you have a record of your payment.
 Check the reputation of repair people with the Better Business Bureau before you enter into an agreement.

 Travel scams.
 Fraudulent travel offers come by mail, phone, fax and e-mail.
-Some advertise cheap trips but pad the deal with hefty fees.
-You might be offered a three-star hotel but find yourself checking into a dump.
-A lot of travel freebies come with the obligation to sit through high-pressure time-share pitches.
-Some promoters are crooks who take your money and run.
-And very few of the trips are refundable, despite the claims of the promoters.
+Some advertise cheap trips but pad them with hefty fees.
+A lot of travel freebies come with the obligation to sit through high-pressure timeshare pitches.
+Very few trips are fully refundable, despite the claims of the promoters.

-FIGHT BACK: You can spot a fraudulent travel offer by its rock-bottom prices and high-pressure sales tactics.
-Before buying travel packages, get the offer in writing and check out the company with the Better Business Bureau, state attorney general’s office or your local consumer protection agency.
-Airline charter packages can’t be legally sold until the U.S. Department of Transportation approves the filing—so check with the DOT’s Public Charter Office at 202-366-2396.
-Always use a credit card to purchase travel—that way if something goes wrong you can dispute the charge with your card company.
-(Never give your credit card number to someone who calls you on the phone.)
+FIGHT BACK: You can spot a fraudulent travel offer by its rock-bottom price and high-pressure sales tactics.
+Get all offers in writing and check out the company with the Better Business Bureau.
+Use a credit card to purchase travel—if something goes wrong you can dispute the charge with your card company.

 All states have laws to protect older people from abuse.
 However, state adult protective services laws vary widely on the abusive situations they cover.
 To find the best way to report senior abuse of any kind, start with a call to adult protective services.
-To find your closest agency, call the Eldercare Locator at 800-677-1116.
-For an online guide to all state adult protective services agencies, visit the National Center on Elder Abuse web site and click on “Adult Protective Services.”
+To find your closest agency, call the Eldercare Locator at 800-677-1116 or visit the National Center on Elder Abuse website www.ncea.aoa.gov.

 Protect yourself from scams